 - See the Light.
-Excellent lighting is probably the single most important element of a successful photograph.
+Excellent lighting is the single most important element of a successful photograph.
 Shooting outdoors under slightly overcast skies is popular advice since that kind of natural light is difficult to reproduce indoors.
 Skies don’t always co-operate, however, so be prepared to get creative with lamps, preferably fitted with ‘natural daylight’ or ‘full spectrum’ bulbs.
-And help bounce that light around with a piece or two of strategically positioned white foam core.
+And help bounce that light around with a couple pieces of strategically positioned white foam core.
 (Check the dollar store before paying extortionate prices at the office supply.)

 - Declare a No Flash Zone.
 Who needs fancy light bulbs and foam core, you might think, when my camera has a flash.
 Isn’t that what flash is for – lighting things up?
-Yes, technically, but don’t use the flash when photographing your work because that blast of light is way too harsh and focused in one area.
+Yes, but don’t use the flash when photographing your work because that blast of light is way too harsh and focused in one area.
 You need nice, gentle, evenly distributed light for best results.
-Think morning tea in a bright, cheery sunroom versus angry cop spotlighting a Maglite into your car at night.
+Think morning tea in a bright sunroom versus angry cop shining a Maglite into your face at night.

 - Think Inside the Box.
 If you produce relatively small, three dimensional pieces, you will probably be best served by photographing your work inside a light box.
 Essentially a rectangular frame with semi-transparent sides for diffuse light from all angles, light boxes are available for purchase or ask Professor Google how to make your own.
 (The simplest plan we’ve seen involves cutting out most of each side of a large cardboard box, taping sheets of white tissue paper over the holes, and draping white fabric or more tissue paper inside the interior.)